Reuel A. Stallones Building in the Texas Medical Center in Houston

 Those under the old exam system are expected to take biostatistics courses suggested by your advisory committee to meet the requirements of the degree program, regardless of which biostatistics exam you will take.
 Those under the new exam system are still expected to take additional biostatistics courses (beyond those recommended above) as well as the minor and breadth courses after the preliminary exam as you develop your proposal under the supervision of your dissertation committee.

-The biostatistics preliminary exam will be given twice a year in January and August.
+The biostatistics preliminary exam will be given once a year in August.

 It is the School’s policy that a student who failed twice on preliminary exam (new system) or qualifying exam (old system) can not stay in the doctoral program.

 Doctoral students are required to obtain some teaching experience on biostatistics courses for majors for at least one semester.
 A typical example is to serve as a teaching assistant for a high level course in biostatistics after they complete the preliminary exam.

 The dissertation should be in a paper format and is supposed to include two submitted papers.
 A dissertation proposal defense is required before the student advances to doctoral candidacy.
 For submitted papers, only the dissertation chair needs to verify.
 For further information about Dissertation and Thesis Proposal.

 The division also offers a minor course of study for MS, DrPH and PhD students majoring in other public health disciplines.
 Courses for the minor of a MS student, include at least PH 1700 (Intermediate Biostatistics) and two biostatistics courses above PH1700.
 Courses for the minor of a PhD or DrPH student, include at least PH 1700 (Intermediate Biostatistics) and three biostatistics courses above PH1700.
 PH 1820 (Applied Statistical Analysis I) is strongly recommended for the minor for all degree program.